Blog

 Knockouts

-The knockout rounds saw teams from the league matches pitted against one another in intense, high-stakes battles.
-With each round, the competition grew fiercer, and the robots were pushed to their limits as they raced to collect tokens and secure their place in the finals.
+Like last year, the knockout stage was Double Elimination, meaning that teams needed to lose two matches to be knocked out of the competition.
+With each round, the competition grew fiercer, and the robots were pushed to their limits as they raced to collect their samples and secure their place in the finals.

 The Final